jerboa88/dark-mode-for-outlook/README.md

 ![](https://img.shields.io/github/license/jerboa88/outlook-dark-mode.svg)

-A chrome extension that applies a better dark mode to Outlook and removes ads.
+A chrome extension that applies a better dark mode to Outlook and removes the ad sidebar.
 Not affiliated with Microsoft.

 ## Installation
-Download or clone the repository and load the file into Chrome as an unpacked extension.
 Hopefully I will add this to the Chrome Store in the future.
+Until then, `build.sh` is used to copy all files to build/, compile css, and zip the extension.
+You can do this any other way you wish.
+SASS is used for css compilation.
+After running `build.sh`, the build directory can be loaded into Chrome as an unpacked extension.

 ## Screenshots